KRFOSS/kali-docs/usb/live-usb-install-with-windows/index.md

 3. **Boot section** needs to point to point to the Kali Linux ISO file, which can be done by clicking the **SELECT** button

-4. Depending on your configuration, you can set the **Partiation scheme**, as well as **Target system**.
+4. Depending on your configuration, you can set the **Partition scheme**, as well as **Target system**.
 If you are not sure, leave it as the default values.

 5. Click the **START** button once ready.